-Yes, you’ll likely experience some swelling in your abdomen after the treatment.
+You’ll likely experience some swelling in your abdomen after the treatment, but it will diminish within 2 weeks.
 When the fat in the treated area breaks down as the cells freeze, your body immediately begins working to remove those cells from your body.
 With the extra attention to that area, you’ll experience some swelling.
+Learn more about what to expect before, during, and after CoolSculpting in our related blog post.

 The frozen fat is broken and removed, cell by cell, through natural processes.
 Just like your body removes other types of cells every single day, these fat cells will be excreted from your body by natural waste.
 Remember that you won’t see the fat disappear all at once: It’ll be removed slowly over the course of several weeks.
 This means that your results will improve gradually over time.